 - [Mayor]: "This meeting of the City Council will now come to order."
 [Mayor bangs gavel twice.]

 - II.
 Invocation

 - III.
 Pledge of Allegiance

-- IV.
+IV.
 Public Hearing

-- [Mayor]: "At this time, we will have a public hearing on the new curfew proposal.
+- [Mayor]: "At this time, we will have a public hearing on the new plastic ban proposal.
+The proposal will eliminate all single-use plastic within the city.

-The proposal will create a 10:00 p.m. curfew for residents under the age of 18.
-Any resident under 18 seen traveling on a street after 10:00 p.m. would be subject to 30 hours of community service.
-Students with jobs would be exempt and special occasions - such as school sports game - will lengthen the curfew on the night of the special occasion.
 The members of the public who wish to speak will be called up one at a time.
-When you reach the podium, please state your name and what organization or group you are representing for the city clerk to record.
-You will have two minutes to share your comments."

-• [Mayor calls each group up one at a time.]
+When you reach the podium, please state your name and what organization or group you are representing for the City Clerk to record.
+You will have two minutes to share your comments." - [Mayor calls each group up one at a time.]